Membership questions

 The Treasure Act changes from July 2023

 Laws cannot be applied retrospectively and come into force no later than 4 months after being passed by Parliament.
-The changes to the Treasure Act were passed by Parliament on 30 March 2023 and DCMS (Department for Culture, Media and Sport) have confirmed they will become law on 30 July 2023.
+The changes to the Treasure Act were passed by Parliament on 30th March 2023 and became law on 30th July 2023.

-So if you find something before 30 July (that doesn’t currently qualify as treasure under the existing rules) that might be significant then it can’t be claimed later.
-In the coming months we will provide advice on how you can keep a record to prove your finds were found before the new classification is introduced.
+So if you found something before 30 July (that doesn’t currently qualify as treasure under the existing rules) that might be significant then it can’t be claimed later.

 It must meet ALL these criteria: